deeplearning4j/deeplearning4j/quickstart.md

 3. [Maven](../maven.html) (Automated build tool)
 4. [Canova](../canova.html) (ML Vectorization lib)

 If you need to install any of the above, please read how in this [Getting Started guide](http://nd4j.org/getstarted.html).
 We highly recommend you join our [Gitter Live Chat](gitter.im/deeplearning4j/deeplearning4j) if you have questions or feedback.
-Even some Java programmers are unfamiliar with Mavan...
+Even some Java programmers are unfamiliar with Maven...
 If you're feeling anti-social or brashly independent, feel free to lurk and learn.

 ## DL4J in 5 Easy Steps